-Quickstart: Create and query an Azure SQL Data Warehouse in the Azure portal
+Quickstart: Create and query a Synapse SQL pool using the Azure portal

-Quickly create and query an Azure SQL Data Warehouse by using the Azure portal.
+Quickly create and query a Synapse SQL pool (data warehouse) in Azure Synapse Analytics (formerly SQL DW) using the Azure portal.

 If you don't have an Azure subscription, create a free account before you begin.

-Creating a SQL Data Warehouse may result in a new billable service.
-For more information, see SQL Data Warehouse pricing.
+Creating a SQL pool in Azure Synapse may result in a new billable service.
+For more information, see Azure Synapse Analytics pricing.

 Download and install the newest version of SQL Server Management Studio (SSMS).